 We had it all sorted out…

-Seven days off (plus weekends) over Christmas and New Year’s meant we could finally go away again and do some exploring.
-Given the intense heat that inland Queensland succumbs to during the summer months and the fact that we have the beach right outside our doorstep 365 days a year, we decided to head south across the state border into New South Wales, hoping for some cooler weather and the chance to explore the national parks around Armidale.
+Given the intense heat that inland Queensland succumbs to during the summer months and the fact that we have the beach right outside our door, we decided to head south into New South Wales, hoping for some cooler weather and the chance to explore the national parks around Armidale.

 Well, that was until the husband discovered that this region is officially one of the wettest in NSW and a big, fat storm front was approaching, bringing literally buckets of rain.